Darniss/Toaster-Library/README.md

 # Toaster-Library
-A simple library for testing
+A simple library for android app